adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #app "Hey…you!": A mobile app to recall names and faces of acquaintances / students / contacts, for each company / class / place.
+- <span class="hashtag">#app</span> "Hey…you!": A mobile app to recall names and faces of acquaintances / students / contacts, for each company / class / place.
 Would find and fetch photos from Linkedin, Google Images, and work offline.
   <span id="1565118688" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"